BlenderistDev/automation/README.md

 To use interface mocks you need to install gomock dependency.

-You can add mocks by import
+You can add mocks by import:

 ````
 import("github.com/BlenderistDev/automation/testing/interfaces")